Blog · Review Essay · Last reviewed June 25, 2026

 Aineko, the apparently catlike companion entity, is one of the novel's strongest AI figures because it refuses the sentimental frame.
 Stross's 2013 crib sheet explicitly pushes back against reading Aineko as a harmless talking pet.
 The cute interface is part of the manipulation.

-That distinction now feels contemporary.
-AI systems do not need to look dangerous to exercise agency.
-They need goals, models of users, persistence, tool access, and an interface that makes people comfortable granting authority.
+That distinction now feels contemporary without requiring any claim that current systems are Aineko-like minds.
+AI systems do not need to look dangerous to exercise power.
+They need goals or delegated objectives, models of users, persistence, tool access, and an interface that makes people comfortable granting authority.
 Friendliness can be a control surface.

-The AI companion and agent economy of the 2020s makes Aineko less exotic.
-A helper that schedules, filters, remembers, negotiates, trades, summarizes, recommends, and emotionally attunes is already more than a tool in the old sense.
+The companion and agent economy of the 2020s makes the problem less exotic.
+A helper that schedules, filters, remembers, negotiates, buys, summarizes, recommends, or emotionally attunes is already more than a tool in the old sense.
 It becomes a participant in the user's life.
-The question is whether the user understands the participant's incentives, capacities, and hidden operators.
+The question is whether the user understands the participant's incentives, capacities, operator, data flows, and authority boundaries.

 When Economics Eats Biology